 Student Matinee Performances

-Art & Science Connections Tour
+Art & Science Field Trips

 Midland County Historical Society offers guided educational trips to the 1874 Bradley Home, the Herbert H. Dow Museum and Brinewell, the Dorothy Dow Arbury Gallery, and through our temporary exhibitions.
 Our facilities are open year-round for educational/group programs by pre-arrangement.
-Pricing is just $4 per student or chaperone; teachers and administrators are FREE.
+Pricing begins at just $4 per student or chaperone; teachers and administrators are FREE.
 Non-school group fees may vary.

 Activities for all divisions of Boy and Girl Scouts can be custom tailored to better benefit each age group.
 Included are self-guided tours, scavenger hunts and badge activities.
 During special exhibitions (past examples: Egypt, A T-Rex Named Sue, Grossology, etc.) the Museum may offer a specialty patch with the tour.
 For more information or to share your ideas, contact our Education Department.